yuzhaouoe/yuzhaouoe.github.io/_pages/activities.md

 - **Energy grids** <br> I worked with [**ENEL**](https://www.enel.it), Italy's largest energy supplier, and developed a model for object re-identification used to re-identify electrical lines.

-- **6G-GOALS** <br> Funded by the European Union, we use Machine Learning and Artificial Intelligence for goal and semantic oriented communications.
+- **6G-GOALS** <br> Funded by the European Union, we use Machine Learning and Artificial Intelligence for Goal and Semantic oriented communications.